RayzorBlade/Deerfender-ELK/README.md

 This document contains the following details:
-- Description of the Deerfender ELK stack network lab topology
+- Description of the topology
-- Related access policies
 - ELK configuration
   - Beats in use
   - Machines being monitored
+- Access policies
 - How to use the Ansible build
-- Some extra scripts
+- Extra scripts and screenshots in the repository folders

 <br />

 # Contributers

-While the AWS Virtual lab, diagram, IP addresses, files, and screenshots referred to in this document are artefacts specific to the Author's work, all members of the Deefender project team contributed to this readme file.
+While the Azure Virtual lab environment IP addresses, files, and screenshots referred to in this document are specific to the author's environment, all members of the Deefender project team contributed to this readme file.

 <br />

 # Virtual Lab Environmment